nac-codes/thesis_bombing/combined_thesis.md

 But the numbers are clear: precision bombing overwhelmingly dominated the American campaign both in reality and rhetoric.
 This empirical data challenges conventional narratives and compels us to reconsider our assumptions about the nature of American warfare.

-Thus, the critical question emerges: what is it about the United States—not merely its institutions and structures, but its people, its culture, its very mores—that fostered this proclivity for precision?
+Thus, the critical question emerges: what is it about the United States—not merely its institutions and structures, but its people, its culture, its very *mores*—that fostered this proclivity for precision?
 What inspired this almost romantic vision of warfare, a vision where conflict could be waged with surgical precision, minimizing bloodshed and human suffering?
 This was warfare reimagined as an intelligent endeavor, marked by efficiency, strategic clarity, and moral restraint rather than barbaric excess.

 As we transition from the modern era into the information age, it becomes imperative to revisit and deeply understand these uniquely American impulses.
 We must identify precisely what differentiated America in the modern era and consciously amplify those qualities today.
 For as humanity's destructive capabilities have exponentially grown, so too has our capacity—through advanced computation and precision technologies—to wage war in a manner that is intelligent, targeted, and humane.